-While some leaders say that "business isn't personal", when it comes to your people, the best leaders know that it is.
-Employee engagement tops the list for what is most on critical to implement business strategies and lasting change.
-And, engagement is very personal!
+While some leaders say that "business isn't personal," when it comes to your people, the best leaders know that it is.
+Employee engagement tops the list for what is most critical when implementing business strategies for lasting change-and engagement is very personal!

-Employees want and need meaningful conversations with their managers and their manager's managers and have a direct impact on employee engagement and an organization's bottom line.
-Conversations, while simple, are key to building trust and a willingness to follow a new direction.
+Employees want and need meaningful conversations with their managers and their manager's Managers.
+These conversations have a direct impact on employee engagement and an organization's bottom line.
+While low-tech, conversations are imperative for building trust and aligning widespread support for a new direction.
 To be most successful, leaders need a strategy to communicate effectively with employees at all organization levels and in all locations consistently.

-Rather than high tech communication devices, video updates or glossy publications, simple face-toface communication between leaders and their direct reports has significant impact.
-While the first change message may come from the CEO at a single location with distribution to all employees at the same time.
-To understand about the impact of the change on themselves, employees want to learn about and hear the news directly from their own supervisors.
+Rather than high tech communication devices, video updates or glossy publications, simple face-toface communication between leaders and their direct reports solidifies support.
+The first change message may come from the CEO at a single location with distribution to all employees at the same time.
+Then, to understand the impact of the change on themselves, employees want to learn more directly from their own supervisors.